Tipu1996/C_Hash_E_Commerce_API/ReadME.md

 2. Set up your MongoDB connection in `appsettings.json`.
 3. Run the API locally.

+## Accessing Swagger UI (OpenAPI Documentation)

+To explore the API endpoints and test them interactively, Swagger UI is provided.
+Follow these steps to access Swagger UI:

+1. Ensure your application is running locally.

+2. Open a web browser.

+3. Navigate to the following URL:   http://localhost:5000/swagger/index.html

+4. Once the page loads, you'll see the Swagger UI interface, which lists all available endpoints along with descriptions and parameters.
+You can use Swagger UI to make test requests to your API directly from the browser.

+5. Explore the different endpoints, parameters, and responses to understand how your API works.

 ## Dependencies
 - ASP.NET Core
 - MongoDB